 Academic degrees at FIT are well organized, purposeful and designed to facilitate learning.
 All degree program requirements are sequenced by semester to ensure a logical and feasible progression of course study, with each semester of undergraduate study comprising major-area coursework as well as courses in general education (see, for example, Production Management AAS).
 To ensure that program learning outcomes build in complexity as students proceed through the degree sequence and that all learning outcomes are adequately covered in the curriculum, each program has developed a curriculum map (e.g., Fine Arts CMap; CFMM CMap).
-Each new program develops a curriculum map as a way to ensure proper course sequencing; programs review course sequencing as part of the Academic Program Review process.
+Each new program develops a curriculum map as a way to ensure proper course sequencing; programs review course sequencing as part of the academic program review process.

 Curriculum at FIT undergoes a rigorous process of review and revision at a variety of levels.
-A proposal of a new course requires development of a "course of study," which sets the basic elements, including course description and learning outcomes, that all sections of the course must follow (Sample courses of study and syllabi: FD 133 Materials and Construction 1; FM 361 Leadership Development for Retailing; HA 112 History of Western Art and Civ).
+A proposal of a new course requires development of a "course of study," which sets the basic elements, including course description and learning outcomes, that all sections of the courseincluding online sections and sections taught abroad-must follow.
+(Sample courses of study and svllabi; FD 133 Materials and Construction 1; FM 361 Leadership Development for Retailing; HA 112 History of Western Art and Civ).
 The first stage of review takes place at the department level, where new courses, course modality changes or program updates are voted upon by all qualified faculty, before proceeding to approval at the school level (Curricular Approval Process).
+Before a course can be approved for the online modality, the course must have been held in person first.
 Degree and course proposals are then submitted into the digital curriculum, program inventory and workflow system, and proceed through the internal curriculum governance process led by the College-Wide Curriculum Committee of the Faculty Senate (see example Curriculum Approval AD217).
 The steps for review and approval of curriculum are time-consuming, but they enable a wide body of individuals from diverse academic perspectives to provide feedback on course and program quality, clarity and rigor, course sequencing, and synthesis of learning.
 One challenge that remains for FIT is to continue to streamline this process, so curricular changes can be made nimbly, as well as to standardize the procedures across all departments and schools.
 In addition, although Academic Affairs expects that all courses be reviewed and refreshed every five years, there currently is no system in place to monitor and implement this process, and some courses may become outdated.